Our Team

 Steve McGuirk CBE is the former Chief Fire Officer of Greater Manchester.
 He is currently chair of an NHS hospital (Warrington and Halton Teaching Hospitals NHS Foundation Trust).

-Rupert Soames OBE is chair of the CBI, chair of Smith & Nephew and formerly CEO of Aggreko and Serco
+Rupert Soames OBE is the former chair of the CBI, chair of Smith & Nephew and formerly CEO of Aggreko and Serco.

 Patrick Barbour, EGF Founder and Director